-Opioids have killed more than 2,700 Minnesotans in the last 15 years.
-More than 80% of these deaths involved prescription drugs, and nearly 60% have occurred in the past 5 years.
+Opioids have killed more than 3,500 Minnesotans in the last 15 years.
+Nearly 70% of these deaths involved prescription drugs, and more than 50% have occurred in the past 5 years.
 That’s why the Minnesota Attorney General’s Office and the Anoka County Attorney’s Office have partnered to share a DOSE OF REALITY to help prevent prescription painkiller abuse in Minnesota.

 Overdose deaths from opioids are increasing at an alarming rate.
 We are losing too many Minnesotans to painkillers, heroin, and other opioids.
 Nationally, every 25 minutes, a baby is born suffering from opioid withdrawal.
-Every day, more than 1,000 people receive emergency-room treatment for misused prescription opioids.
-Every year, prescription-opioid abuse costs about $25.6 billion in lost workplace productivity.
+Every day, emergency rooms treat hundreds for opioid-related overdoses.
+Every year, prescription-opioid abuse costs employers nearly $42 billion in lost workplace productivity.

 Prescription drug abuse also can lead to the use of other “street drugs.”
 About 80% of heroin users previously abused prescription painkillers.
 Another opioid, called fentanyl, is 50-100 times more powerful than morphine and has caused overdose deaths in Minnesota.